MichaelCurrin/docker-quickstarts/README.md

 ### Installation

 Follow the [Download and install](https://docs.docker.com/get-docker/) guide on the Docker docs site.
+Or see the [Install Docker](https://github.com/MichaelCurrin/learn-to-code/blob/master/en/topics/containers/docker.md#install-docker) section of my Learn to Code project.

+### Clone

 Then clone the repo and navigate to it.